fablabnk/torn/TornProjectStatus.md

+# Next Steps: First Build of New PCB

+With view to hosting a 'workshop' where we build three or four more

+1. Soldering
+	- take a

+	everything or focus on microcontroller/display first

+2. Flashing
+	- is flashing process documented
+	- bootloader
+	- firmware
+	- keep dedicated flashing setup on hand
+3. Configuration
+	- Learning how to use Via
+4. Casemaking

+Rotary encoders, primarily used for:
+- Scrolling (vertical or horizontal in documents/web pages)
+- Undo/redo
+- Zoom in/out
+- Tab or window switching
+- Launching macros or custom shortcuts.

+# How Does Via Work
+- Keys are organised in categories - can be character or functions
+- Layers at Tip Left
+- Keys show both click and hold functions

 # Next Steps
 - meet again at 17:30
 - goal to decide on a clear way for configuring the keyboard